 The results of this paper were generally consistent with those in Fukao, Ito, and Kwon (2005).
 But the present study also produced several new findings.
 First, we found that there was no positive impact on target firms' ROA in the case of both within-group in-in acquisitions and in-in acquisitions by domestic outsiders.
 In fact, in the manufacturing sector, the return on assets even deteriorated one year and two years after within-group in-in acquisitions.
 The results thus did not support the managerial-discipline hypothesis which suggests that acquisitions are intended to strengthen managerial control over entrenched managers who are more interested in their own benefit than the wealth of the firm's owners, and which therefore predicts that the profitability of acquired firms improves after the acquisition.
-Rather, our results imply that in the case of within-group in-in acquisitions, parent firms may be trying to quickly restructure acquired firms even at the cost of deteriorating profitability.
-Our results also showed that within-group in-in acquisitions brought a larger and quicker improvement in TFP compared with in-in acquisitions by domestic outsiders both in the manufacturing and non-manufacturing sectors.
+Rather, our results imply that in the case of within-group in-in acquisitions brought a larger and quicker improvement in TFP compared with in-in acquisitions by domestic outsiders both in the manufacturing and non-manufacturing sectors.